Cobra Starship: Reunions (2021–present)

 In October 2021, Cobra Starship released a new song, "Beautiful Life", through Fueled By Ramen.
 In December 2021, they released another song, "Party With You".
-Both songs received accompanying videos and were previously unreleased b-sides from "Hot Mess".
+Both songs received accompanying videos and were previously unreleased b-sides from Hot Mess.
 The songs, called Tracks To The Future, were released as part of a promotional campaign for Fueled By Ramen's 25th anniversary and the limited edition re-issue of "Hot Mess" on vinyl.
 "Party With You" also received a Hannukah themed parody version, "Party With Jews", before its official release.
 2021 promotions also included Cobrakkah, a multi-day event in the lead-up to the release of "Party With You".
-The band still has no plans for reuniting.
+The group played at When We Were Young festival in October 2024 and on the second day of the festival they were joined onstage by influencer Tara Yummy who sang on "Good Girls Go Bad".
+On March 4, 2024, the band joined Fall Out Boy onstage and performed "Good Girls Go Bad" together.
+The returning line-up of the band will consist of Saporta, Novarro and Asher.
+Since their When We Were Young 2024 musical festival performance, they have announced selected dates to play live, including an Emo Nite performance and a scheduled 2025 Warped Tour appearance.